 Putting a new emotional recovery program to the test following disaster

-A project promoting stress management and emotional recovery after disaster – the interPAR pilot trial (i.e., International program for Promoting Adjustment and Resilience) – has been running in the areas affected by the 2015 Pinery and Sampson Flat bushfires.
+A project promoting stress management and emotional recovery after disaster – the interPAR pilot trial (i.e., International program for Promoting Adjustment and Resilience) was conducted in the areas affected by the 2015 Pinery and Sampson Flat bushfires.
 The program teaches people skills to manage their stress and emotions to get back on track.

 What is the interPAR pilot trial?

 This trial is testing the effectiveness of a new program designed to reduce stress, improve mood, and help people to resume activities following the bushfires in 2015.
 The program is based on learning a set of skills known to have worked with other people following stressful and traumatic events.
 These skills help people to deal with stress and strong emotions, feel more in control, and look after their relationships.
 If shown to be effective, the program will be rolled out in larger studies with communities affected by disaster across Australia and overseas.

 What does interPAR involve?

 The interPAR program involves people attending five weekly sessions with a trained interPAR Coach.
 Coaches usually have backgrounds in providing care and support following disaster (e.g., community nurses, senior volunteers, case managers).
 The interPAR coaches are supervised by registered psychologists with expertise in mental health and trauma recovery.

 During the weekly sessions, participants learn skills for healthy living, managing strong emotions, coming to terms with the disaster, getting back to normal activities, and dealing with worry and negative thinking.
 In between sessions, people are encouraged to practise the skills they have learnt at home.